marcusoftnet/marcusoftnet.github.io/_posts/2008-02-29-wcf-introductions.md

 blogger_orig_url: http://www.marcusoft.net/2008/02/wcf-introductions.html
 ---

 We're
-planning on using WCF for the next project and i have been scavenging the Internet for good introductions to WCF and to message based calls.
+planning on using WCF for the next project and I have been scavenging the Internet for good introductions to WCF and to message based calls.

-Here what i have found so far:
+Here what I have found so far:

 A good highlevel article from MSDN -
 <http://msdn2.microsoft.com/en-us/library/aa480190.aspx>